The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

 \subsection{Self-Consistency Test of Luminosity Function from the BOSS CMASS Sample}

-The validity of the luminosity function is tested in this section with the method adapted from, for example, \citet{Sandage_etal_1979} and \citet{Koranyi_Strauss_1997}.
-The idea of this method is that given the measured luminosity function and the observed redshift and SED of each galaxy, one can predict what the luminosity distribution of the galaxies in the sample would be, with color and magnitude selection taken into account.
+The validity of the luminosity function is tested in this section with the method described in, for example, \citet{Sandage_etal_1979} and \citet{Koranyi_Strauss_1997}.
+Given the measured luminosity function and the observed redshift and SED of each galaxy, one can predict what the luminosity distribution of the galaxies in the sample would be, with color and magnitude selection taken into account.
 The predicted luminosity distribution can then be compared to the observed one.
 If the sample is uniform and the measurement is done consistently, the predicted and observed luminosity distributions should agree well.
 This method is equivalent to asking the question ``For a given luminosity function and our selection function, what is the probability distribution of luminosities for a galaxy of a given redshift and SED shape?''

 For each galaxy in the sample, the contribution of this galaxy to the luminosity distribution bin is given by